Franconia Notch State Park

 Old Man of the Mountain

 Also known as "The Profile" or the "Great Stone Face," an internationally known phenomenon, the Old Man was discovered in 1805 by workmen building the first road through Franconia Notch.
-The Old Man was a natural, granite profile jutting from a sheer cliff 1,200 above Profile Lake.
-Carved by nature thousands of years ago, the profile was formed by five separate ledges and measures 40 feet from chin to forehead.
+The Old Man, which collapsed in May of 2003, was a natural, granite profile jutting from a sheer cliff 1,200 above Profile Lake.
+Carved by nature thousands of years ago, the profile was formed by five separate ledges and measured 40 feet from chin to forehead.
+For more information, go to the Old Man of the Mountain page.

 This small, clear body of water is the headwaters of the Pemigewasset River.
-Directly below the Old Man of the Mountain, it is often called the Old Man's Washbowl.
+Directly below where the Old Man of the Mountain was, it was often called the Old Man's Washbowl.
 The lake is well-known for its brook trout and is open to fly-fishing only.
+In the 19th Century Profile Lake was the entertainment center of the region, housing concerts and other events throughout each summer as New England society flocked to the White Mountains.

 Hiking in Franconia Notch State Park